AlaaLab/conformal-metalearners/README.md

                                      -v "Saving figures" -x "Number of experiments" \
                                      -c "Target coverage" -w "Sweep all coverage probabilities"
 ```
 The list of meta-learners baselines is ["X", "DR", "IPW"].
 The parameter -s can be set to "A" or "B" to select the synthetic data setup in Section 5.1.
 The parameter -e designates the dataset type, with three options: "Synthetic", "IHDP" and "NLSM".
 The number of data points and feature dimensions are ignored in real data experiments.
 The parameter -q determines if the meta-learners use quantile regression in the base learners (mean regression is used if -q is set to False).
+Results of experiments are saved in the *figures* and *log* folders.

 ## Citation